grace-notes/grace-notes/_topics/union-with-christ.md

 * We share in His life, Eph.
 2:5; Col. 2:13; 1 John 5:11,12.

-• In Him we have redemption and forgiveness of sins, Eph.
+* In Him we have redemption and forgiveness of sins, Eph.
 1:7; Col. 1:14.

 Union with Christ makes every believer equal at the point of salvation, Gal.
 3:27,28.

 Union with Christ makes the believer perfect in the sight of God, Col. 2:9,10.

-Bible illustrations of Union with Christ:
+**Bible illustrations of Union with Christ:**

 * Vine and Branches, John 15:1-17